giresse19/rate_limiter_challenge/Readme.md

 # Outvio API Rate Limiter

-This program is built for Outvio application challenge.
+This program was built for Outvio application challenge.

-* An API(random, since no specific was demanded) was created using Node.js(express) and MongoDB inorder to demonstrate rate limiting.
+* An API(random, since the task specified none) was created using Node.js(express) and MongoDB inorder to demonstrate rate limiting.
 * Rate limiting is implemented using Redis.
-Redis was used to store number of request send by user.
+Redis is used to store number of request send by user.
 * User identity is done base on user's IP address and jwt token for protected routes.
 For non-protected routes, only base on IP address.
 * The algorithm used is sliding window.
-This algorithm was used to keep track of each user’s request count per hour, while grouping them by a fixed 5 minutes window(`for memory optimization`).
+This algorithm is used to keep track of each user’s request count per hour, while grouping them by a fixed 5 minutes window(`for memory optimization`).
 * A possible limitation to the algorithm is that, if a huge number (for example 10000) of concurrent request from a given user is being send out, the algorithm considers it all as a single request.